 Data + Analytics

 Casting a wide net may seem like the best approach, but be sure to track where quality and quantity of applicants are coming from.
-For some franchisees, this may be on the local level, while others may find more success with Facebook Jobs.
 Knowing where you’re getting the most return on investment will allow you to double down your efforts on the channel that’s performing the best.
 Innovative talent management systems can track where you’re spending the most, and where you’re getting the best results.

 Content + Candidate Relationship Management